What is Secure DNS and Why Do I Need it?

 As you’ve probably gathered, your organization’s DNS server only has records for your network plus a few common websites that have been stored via DNS caching when another user connected to them.

-Often, the first external DNS server contacted won’t have the records needed to give the querying user (or, more accurately, their device) the IP address they need to reach their desired content.
-To solve this problem, internal DNS servers often communicate with multiple external DNS servers to get the IP address.
+Often, the first external server contacted won’t have the records needed to give the querying user (or, more accurately, their device) the IP address they need to reach their desired content.
+To solve this problem, internal servers often communicate with multiple external servers to get the IP address.

 There are two ways this happens:

-- Recursive DNS — the internal DNS server communicates with an external ‘recursive’ DNS server, which then communicates with several other DNS servers simultaneously to retrieve the IP address.
+- Recursive DNS — the internal server communicates with an external ‘recursive’ DNS server, which then communicates with several other servers simultaneously to retrieve the IP address.

-Note that the user’s device always communicates with its internal DNS server, which then communicates with external DNS servers in an iterative or recursive manner.
+Note that the user’s device always communicates with its internal server, which then communicates with external servers in an iterative or recursive manner.

 The Role of DHCP